gaoxumustwin/ncnn-android-yolov8-pose/README.md

 ## Detailed Tutorial

-I have uploaded the detailed tutorial of this project on CSDN, with the link provided：
+I have uploaded the detailed tutorial of this project on CSDN, with the link provided：https://blog.csdn.net/gaoxukkk888/article/details/144105601?spm=1001.2014.3001.5502

+Currently, n models have been trained, so there is a lack of s models in the warehouse

 ## how to build and run
 ### step1